yongliang-wu/DoCo/README.md

 ```

 ### Evaluation
-For further details, please refer to the GitHub repository of [SPM](https://github.com/Con6924/SPM).
+Please refer to the GitHub repository of [SPM](https://github.com/Con6924/SPM).

 ### Acknowledgements
 We extend our gratitude to the following repositories for their contributions and resources: